jhanschoo/writerite/wright-node/README.md

   * Containerization: Docker
   * Orchestration: Kubernetes

-## Quiz Round Framework API
+## RoundsService

-* `quizServer(channel: string, rounds: Round[]): Promise<void>` asynchronously serves a quiz consisting of rounds.
+* `new RoundsService<T>(roundHandlers: RoundHandler<T>[]): Promise<void>` asynchronously serves a quiz consisting of rounds.
-  * `channel` is the channel on which to listen for messages.
-  * `rounds` is an array of `Round`s that may be mutated by `quizServer`.
+  * `roundHandlers` is an array of `RoundHandler`s that may be mutated.
-  * Each round handler `Round` is a function (thunk) `() => Promise<INextParams>`.
+  * Each round handler `RoundHandler` is a function (thunk) `() => Promise<RoundDefinition<T>>`.
-  * `INextParams` is an object with the following properties:
+  * `RoundDefinition<T>` is an object with the following properties:
-    * `rounds?: Round[]`,
     * `delay?: number | null`,
+    * `oundHandlers?: RoundHandler[]`,
-    * `messageHandler?: MessageHandler`, where
+    * `messageHandler?: MessageHandler<T>`, where
-      * Each `MessageHandler` is a function (thunk) `(message: string) => Promise<INextParams>`.
+      * A `MessageHandler<T>` is a function (thunk) `(message: T) => Promise<RoundDefinition<T>>`.

 ### Behavior

-When invoked, `quizServer` invokes the rounds handlers in `rounds` and message handlers with a guarantee that only one invocation among the round handlers and message handlers is active at a time, as long as every round handler and message handler have no deferred execution left in the event loop when they resolve.
+When constructed, `roundsService` eventually invokes the round handlers in `roundHandlers` and message handlers with a guarantee that only one invocation among the round handlers and message handlers is active at a time, as long as every round handler and message handler have no deferred execution left when they resolve.

-Whenever `quizServer` tries to invoke a round handler, it does so by trying to `pop` the last round handler off the `rounds` array.
-If the `rounds` array is empty at that point, it resolves.
+Whenever `roundsService` tries to invoke a round handler, it does so by `pop`ping the last round handler off the last specified `roundHandlers` array.
+If the `roundHandlers` array is empty at that point, `roundsService.done` resolves.

-The return object `INextParams` tells `quizServer` how to serve the next round, and what to do until it serves the next round.
+The resolve object `RoundDefinition<T>` allows us to dynamically change how `quizServer` serves the next round, and how messages are processed until the next round.

 * `rounds`, if defined, replaces the current `rounds` array with this one. `quizServer` may mutate this array.
 * `delay`, if `undefined`, schedules the next round to run as soon as possible.
 If `null`, it does not schedule the next round.
 If an integer, it schedules the next round to run as soon as possible after `delay` milliseconds, but it cannot "push back" a previous scheduling.
-That is, if it has already been scheduled to run at an earlier future time, the next round will begin as soon as possible after that earlier time; on the other hand, if it has already been scheduled to run at a later future time, the schedule will be brought forward to this earlier future time.
+That is, if the next round has already been scheduled to run at an earlier future time, it will run as soon as possible after that earlier time; on the other hand, if it has already been scheduled to run as soon as possible after a later future time, the schedule will be brought forward to this earlier future time.
+If no next rounds are scheduled to run, the current round continues until a messageHandler evaluated on a message resolves into a round definition that schedules the next round.
-* `messageHandler`, if defined, and if delay is also defined, specifies how to handle messages until the next round begins.
-If either `messageHandler` or `delay` are left undefined, the old behavior is retained.
-If messages are received after a new round begins but a new `messageHandler` has not (yet) been defined, messages received will not be handled by an old `messageHandler` but silently dropped.
+* `messageHandler`, if defined, specifies how to handle messages until the next round begins.
+If messages are received after a new round is queued to begin has not yet begun, messages received will not be handled by the current `messageHandler` or the next round's `messageHandler` but silently dropped.

 ### Some Guarantees and Limitations

-* If a round handler and message handler has any deferred execution left in the event loop when they resolve/reject, the deferred execution is not managed by `quizServer`.
-Hence the deferred execution should not mutate `rounds`, and how it may asynchronously affect the execution of other round handlers or message handlers should be noted.
+* If a round handler and message handler has any deferred execution left in the event loop when they resolve/reject, the deferred execution is not managed by `roundsServer`.
+Hence the deferred execution should not mutate `roundHandlers`, and how it may asynchronously affect the execution of other round handlers or message handlers should be noted.
 All round handlers and message handlers should eventually resolve or reject.
-* Until an invocation of `quizServer` resolves, every `rounds` passed in the initial invocation and via `INextParams` should not be mutated outside the round handlers and message handlers passed to that invocation.
-Conversely, it is allowed to mutate `rounds` from within the round handlers and message handlers.
+* Until `roundsServer.done` resolves, every `roundHandlers` passed in the initial invocation and via `RoundDefinition` should not be mutated outside the round handlers and message handlers passed to that invocation.
+Conversely, it is allowed to mutate `roundHandlers` from within the round handlers and message handlers.
+If this is desired, you are advised retain a reference to these `roundHandlers` arrays.
-* `quizServer` guarantees that only one invocation among the round handlers and message handlers (passed to that invocation) is active at a time.
-That is, another round handler or message handler will not be invoked wrt this invocation of `quizServer` while a round handler or message handler is yet to resolve.
+* `roundsServer` guarantees that only one invocation among the round handlers and message handlers (passed to that invocation) is active at a time, as long as they have no deferred invocation when they resolve.
+That is, another round handler or message handler will not be invoked wrt this invocation of `roundsServer` while a round handler or message handler is yet to resolve.
-* `quizServer` immediately rejects and stops processing queued rounds and messages upon encountering an error.
+* `roundsServer` immediately rejects and stops processing queued rounds and messages upon encountering an error.
-* `quizServer` guarantees that a message handler for a given round will not be invoked when a future round has already started.
+* `roundsServer` guarantees that a message handler for a given round will not be invoked when a future round has already started.
-* `quizServer` guarantees in-order for message handling.
+* `roundsServer` guarantees in-order for message handling.
-* `quizServer` does not guarantee starvation-freedom for rounds under a high load of incoming messages.
+* `roundsServer` does not guarantee starvation-freedom for scheduled rounds if consumer-defined code may prevent the microtask queue from being empty during next ticks.